dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

   This restriction is placed as otherwise the JIT code would need to insert tests to validate that the variable is not ``nil``.
 * Specialised operators to get/set from array types are implemented; these makes array element access more efficient in JIT mode as the access can be inlined
-* Operations on array types can be optimised to special bytecode and JIT only when the array type is statically known.
-Otherwise regular table access will be used subject to runtime checks.
+* Operations on array types can be optimised to specialized bytecode only when the array type is known at compile time.
+Otherwise regular table access will be used, subject to runtime checks.
-* The standard table operations on arrays are checked to ensure that the type is not subverted
+* The standard table operations on arrays are checked to ensure that the array type is not subverted
 * Array types are not compatible with declared table variables, i.e. following is not allowed::

     local t: table = {}